 Harley-Davidson, Inc. is the fifth biggest player in the global motorcycle market.
 Established in 1903, the company is known for manufacturing heavyweight motorcycles.
 However, as its mission statement indicates, Harley-Davidson now offers more products.
 The mission statement shows the company’s aims and approaches to develop its business.
 Also, Harley-Davidson’s vision statement emphasizes leadership in stakeholder management.
 The vision statement establishes the company’s overall business direction.
-Harley-Davidson’s success is linked to its effectiveness in following its vision statement and mission statement.
+Harley-Davidson’s success is linked to its effectiveness in following its corporate vision statement and corporate mission statement.
 An examination of Harley-Davidson’s mission and vision statements reflects the potential trajectory and future strategies of the business.

 Harley-Davidson’s vision statement shows focus on international leadership.
 Also, an expanding product mix is presented in Harley-Davidson’s mission statement.
 These statements have a direct impact on the company’s strategic objectives.

 Harley-Davidson’s vision statement is as follows: “Harley-Davidson, Inc. is an action-oriented, international company, a leader in its commitment to continuously improve our mutually beneficial relationships with stakeholders (customers, suppliers, employees, shareholders, government, and society).
 Harley-Davidson believes the key to success is to balance stakeholders’ interests through the empowerment of all employees to focus on value-added activities.”
 This vision statement reflects the company’s values and business strategies.
 The following are the main components of Harley-Davidson’s vision statement:

 - International scope

 - Leadership in stakeholder management